 Second step: Train the team – I think training should be minimal – just enough so people will understand what they’re going into.
 Most of the learning is on the job.
 I do one day training in which I teach the basics of unit tests in the specific technology (I had lately the opportunity of working with an organization in which I taught c# with visual studio tests, react/native with jest + testing library, angularjs with jest and java with junit).
 We do some TDD with mob programming and finish with unit tests on legacy code techniques.

 At this point some people (highly motivated) may start experimenting.
 Help them.

 Third step: Open roads in the legacy code – adding tests to legacy code is difficult at the beginning.
 Pair with motivated individuals to crack it up, and find patterns to use on their legacy code (see my video about this: English / Hebrew).
 Sometimes you’ll need utilities, sometimes you’ll need to do some refactoring to allow people to start work.

 Are people starting to write tests?
 Sometimes they do.

 You would expect people to start writing unit tests by this time.
-However change is very difficult.
-Remember at the beginning writing unit test is an additional effort.
+However, change is very difficult.
+Remember at the beginning writing the unit test is an additional effort.
 It returns the investment very fast but it is an additional effort.

 Fifth step: Let developers write unit tests without you – this is where, together with the team, we start adding the tests gently into the definition of done.
 They must do it without you, they must wrestle with the legacy code to get it moving.
-Like other technological challenges, you need some intensiveness to grasp it.
+Like other technological challenges, you need some intensity to grasp them.
 This is the difficult part.